scatterall/DevLogsH5706Catterall/DevLog 3 Notes.md

 Captain's Log: Today's objective is to try and scrub even more French words from the .csv file.
 I haven't tried starting a TF-IDF from the .csv file, but that's what I'm going to try.
 I had a list of 500 popular French words - I'm going to try scrubbing even more.
 After that, perhaps I'll have more luck generating the plots.

+So RStudio would not open.
+I cleared up memory, restarted the computer, and eventually uninstalled and reinstalled it.
+After that, I could get it running.
+However, as I'm trying to run the TF-IDF tutorial, I'm now getting errors that there is no "Corpus" function, which is part of the "tm package", which I DID install (as part of the TFIDF code).
+So what did I screw up?

+WHAT WOULD IT BE LIKE FOR THINGS TO JUST WORK???